dan-v/awslambdaproxy/README.md

 3. Configure your web browser (or OS) to use an HTTP proxy at the publicly accessible host running `awslambdaproxy` on port 8080.

 ## FAQ
-1. <b>Should I use this?</b> That's up to you.
+1. <b>Should I use awslambdaproxy?</b> That's up to you.
 Use at your own risk.
-2. <b>Will this make me completely anonymous</b> No, absolutely not.
+2. <b>Will this make me completely anonymous?</b> No, absolutely not.
 The goal of this project is just to obfuscate your web traffic by rotating your IP address.
 All of your traffic is going through AWS which could be traced back to your account.
 You can also be tracked still with [browser fingerprinting](https://panopticlick.eff.org/), etc.
 3. <b>How often will my external IP address change?</b> For each region specified, the IP address will change roughly every 4 hours.
 This of course is subject to change at any moment as this is not something that is documented by AWS Lambda.
-4. <b>How big is the pool of IP addresses?</b> This I don't know, but I did not have a duplicate IP while running the proxy for a week.
+4. <b>How big is the pool of IP addresses?</b> This I don't know, but I do know I did not have a duplicate IP while running the proxy for a week.
-5. <b>How much does this cost?</b> awslambdaproxy should be able to run mostly on the AWS free tier minus bandwidth costs.
-It can run on a t2.micro instance and the default configuration 128MB Lambda function that is created with a constantly running Lambda function should also fall in the free tier usage.
-The bandwidth is what will cost you money.
-You will pay for bandwidth usage for both EC2 and Lambda.
+5. <b>How much does this cost?</b> awslambdaproxy should be able to run mostly on the [AWS free tier](https://aws.amazon.com/free/) minus bandwidth costs.
+It can run on a t2.micro instance and the default 128MB Lambda function that is constantly running should also fall in the free tier usage.
+The bandwidth is what will cost you money; you will pay for bandwidth usage for both EC2 and Lambda.

 ## Future work
+* Add security to proxy and tunnel connections
 * Fix connections dropping each time a new tunnel is established
+* Create minimal IAM policy
 * Rewrite code to be testable
 * Write tests
-* Add security to proxy and tunnel connections
-* Create minimal IAM policy